 4. Grow it yourself.

 Whether you have just enough room on your windowsill for a few herbs or a backyard just waiting for you to get digging, make 2014 the year you start growing.
 There are countless websites with advice on what time of year is best to plant certain things, what kind of soil or extra nutrients they need and when and how to start harvesting.

 5. Set and eggsample.

 Now, not everyone should try raising chickens.
 If you’re not going to take care of them by building a predator-proof pen with room to roam, or make sure they have a comfortable place to sleep and lay their eggs (that you clean regularly), or enough food and water, don’t bother; but that’s about all chickens need to be happy egg-layers.
-They’re generally quiet and pretty low-maintenance, and you can learn everything else you need to know through publications such as Your Chickens magazine.
-(Yes, there really is a Your Chickens magazine).
+They’re generally quiet and pretty low-maintenance, and you can learn everything else you need to know through publications such as

 6. Go to the source.

 Most towns and cities have a regular farmers’ market, where shoppers can buy right from the producers.
 This supports local growers and vastly decreases the food miles (and carbon footprints) that build up when consumers buy out-of-season fruits and vegetables shipped from the other side of the world.
 The produce is fresher, tastier and you get a better selection, plus you can ask about growing methods (is it organic or treated with pesticides or herbicides?) and discover new varieties and cooking ideas.

 If you live in the country or make weekend escapes to the great outdoors, look for wild foods growing in public areas.
 Roadsides—unless they are quiet back roads—aren’t ideal for picking berries, fruit or wild salad greens, but you can forage your heart out in parks and other public land.
 If nothing else, the fresh air and exercise are good for you!